vijender-singh/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 ```

 Next step is to identify ORFs with homology to known proteins via blast or pfam searches.
 This will maximize the sensitivity for capturing the ORFs that have functional significance.
-We will be using the Pfram databases.
+We will be using the Pfam databases.
 Pfam stands for "Protein families", and is simply an absolutely massive database with mountains of searchable information on, well, you guessed it, protein families.
 We can scan the Pfam databases using the software hmmer, a database homologous-sequence fetcher.
 The Pfam databases are much too large to install on a local computer.
 However, you may find them on Xanadu in the directory '/isg/shared/databases/Pfam/Pfam-A.hmm', which is an hmmer file (must be an hmmer file for hmmer to scan!).

 ```
 hmmscan --cpu 16 \